 With Spring Training in full swing and Opening Day quickly approaching, have you ever thought about your own “team” in terms of America’s Favorite Pastime?
 Long before Brad Pitt and Moneyball, baseball has been a game full of statistics and rankings.

 Similarly, sales leaders and sales teams measure their success based on metrics and analytics.
-Too often, though, the method of computations used to measure sales get complicated- making it time-consuming for sales leaders and confusing for salespeople.
+Too often, though, the computations used to measure sales get complicated- making it time-consuming for sales leaders and confusing for salespeople.

 A batting average is a great statical measure because it’s simple.
-A single number that simply and clearly represents a batter’s rate of success.
+A single number that clearly represents a batter’s rate of success.
 Why not apply this effective and familiar statistic to your sales team and “gamify” your sales process?
 A sales team batting average is a perfect example of the concept of “Gamification” being adopted by many companies to increase productivity by adding an element to the workplace that is both fun and competitive.

 How to calculate your sales team’s batting average

 The specific components and weighted values may differ based on what success means for your company or your team.
 Here are some examples to get you started:

 - Perfect for high activity teams or leaders needing to improve top-of-funnel activity

 - Key Stats: Dials, Connections Conversations, and Meetings/Appointments